paveloom/paveloom.dev/content/pensieve/how-to-set-up-a-firewall-for-services-behind-wireguard.md

 +++
-title = "How to set up a firewall for services beyond WireGuard?"
+title = "How to set up a firewall for services behind WireGuard?"

-description = "How would one set up a firewall for services beyond WireGuard?"
+description = "How would one set up a firewall for services behind WireGuard?"
 +++

 # {{ title() }} {#}